This post contains affiliate links. Please read our disclosure policy.

 - Topping: These muffins are extra delicious with a crunchy topping made of pecans, brown sugar, and cinnamon.
 Feel free to substitute the pecans for a different nut!

-How to Make Whole Grain Blueberry Muffins
+How to Make Blueberry Muffins with Freshly Milled Flour

 Step 1.
 Add all of the ingredients, except the blueberries, to a large mixing bowl and mix well.